Image Courtesy: Pixabay

 Caffeine acts as a mood booster for nearly everyone.
 But if you fear caffeine is the only thing that makes you feel and act normal, that’s a bad sign.
 If you’ve noticed that you are irritable, anxious, or depressed without a caffeine boost, you may have a serious emotional dependency to deal with.

-Luckily, overcoming an addition to caffeine is not the same process as an alcohol addiction treatment; your caffeine addiction can be tackled in much less time with much less stress.
-It will be difficult and, like any addiction, you have to want to recover from it to really break free.
+Luckily, overcoming an addition to caffeine is not the same process as an alcohol addiction treatment; your caffeine addiction can be tackled in much less time and with much less stress.
+It will be difficult though, and like any addiction, you have to want to recover from it to really break free.
 After some time of weaning off the drug, you may be able to return to a more healthy and rationed caffeine diet.
 But for now, indulge in natural foods and drink lots of water; you may eventually find that you don’t need caffeine at all!

 Drew Kobb, in addition to studying civil law, loves long distance running and considers himself a health and fitness enthusiast.
 His interests range all over the medical field, and Drew highlights that range on his blog, Dr. Ouch.
 He is an advocate for those seeking help for a variety of addictions, and works with the Health Recovery Center in reaching out to those in need.